henchc/syllabipy/README.md

 # LegaliPy
-Syllabification purely on legality principle
+Syllabification purely on legality principle.
+The algorithm works for any language, but is more accurate for those with better orthography.
+The larger the input text, the more onsets, the greater the accuracy.
+This is more of an experiment then a script intended for use.